-Information Required to Determine an Estimated, Equitable Award According to the Postema Case

-- Date of the marriage; length of "courtship." - Detailed chronology (year by year) of attainment of advanced degree and training (e.g., for a doctor medical school, internship, residency programs, board certified specialty training, etc.) and a current resumé of the advanced degree spouse. - Earnings of each party during the years of the marriage both during the attainment of the advanced degree as well as afterward. - Detailed listing of other sources of funds available to the parties, including student loans, loans or gifts from family members, inheritances, etc. Please indicate the party to which the foregoing are attributable. - The costs of the professional education and training, including tuition, books and fees, travel, etc. Please specify the source of funds used to pay these costs.
-If financed by student loans, please indicate extent to which loans have been repaid from marital funds.
+Information Required to Determine an Estimated Equitable Award According to the Postema Case medical school; internship; residency; board certification training; etc.) - Current résumé of the professional - Educational background and employment history of the degreed spouse prior to pursuit of the advanced degree.
+Provide his or her annual earnings from such employment. - Annual earnings of each party during years of the marriage - both before attainment of the advanced degree and professional training, and afterward. - Other sources of funds such as student loans, loans or cash gifts from family, inheritances, etc. Please indicate (1) the year in which such funds became available and (2) the party to which the funds are attributable. - The costs of the advanced degree and professional training, including tuition, books, fees, travel, additional housing, etc. Please specify the source of funds used to pay these costs.
+If financed by loans, please indicate the extent to which such loans have been repaid with marital funds.